efriedla/Node/README.md

 ```
 * RESTful Routes
 ```
-name         url            verb      desc.
+Name         Url            Verb      Desc.
 ============================================================
-index   /todo         Get         shows all Tasks in db New     /todo       Post        shows form to add new Task Create  /addtodo        Post        Posts to task in db Show    /todo/:id    Get         Shows info of one Task
+index   /todo           Get         shows all Tasks in db New     /todo           Get        shows form to add new Task Create  /todo           Post        Posts to task in db Show    /todo/:id       Get         Shows info of one Task Edit    /todo/:id/edit   Get         Show edit form for that Task Update  /todo/:id        Put         update in database Destroy /todo/:id        DELETE      delete that task

 ```